 Howling Sounds and Cold Drafts

-Creepy noises and cold spots are the opening of any paranormal documentary, and the perfect sign to call the ghost busters.
+Creepy noises and cold spots are the openings of any paranormal documentary, and the perfect sign to call the ghostbusters.

 Or maybe you need extra insulation around your windows and doors.